Music Teachers: Get Paid for Your Time, On Time, Every Time

 This Might Not Be For You

-I meet teachers who don’t feel comfortable creating and implementing a lesson/tuition policy with students, and I meet students who don’t feel comfortable agreeing to a lesson/tuition policy.
-I’m glad those two groups exist for each other.
-But if you’re a teacher who would feel better if you were paid on time for your time, I encourage you to adopt an appropriate policy.
-And if you’re a student who would like more structured and/or professional lessons, look for a teacher with a policy that matches your values.
+I meet teachers who don't feel comfortable creating and implementing tuition policies with students, and I meet students who don't want to take their lessons so seriously.
+That's cool, but if you're a teacher who would like to be paid on time for your time, I encourage you to adopt an appropriate policy.
+And if you're a student who appreciates the consistency that a clear policy offers, look for a teacher with a policy that matches your values.

 #1 Policy Consideration: Single Lesson Payment or Monthly Payment?

-I also remember feeling uncomfortable asking for lesson payment at the beginning of the lesson.
-This meant that during our lesson, I worried that the student might not have the money that week.
+I remember feeling uncomfortable asking for lesson payment at the beginning of the lesson, but then I would worry that the student might not have the money on them.
 At the end of the lesson, we would often feel hurried to complete the payment transaction while my next student watched us and the clock as it ticked away into their lesson time.
-Not cool.
+Not cool!

-I learned to warn students via email that they would be asked for their monthly tuition at the beginning of the lesson and they could save time by having it ready.
-As the student entered the studio, I usually said something like, “Let’s get the business out of the way first so we can focus on the music.”
-If a student then took 5 minutes to write a check or count cash, at least that time didn’t eat into the next student’s lesson.
-Because students paid for the month, this delay only occurred once a month instead of each week, and I could plan my finances much easier.
+Now, I email students the morning of the day their tuition is due, and I ask them to pay me at the beginning of the lesson.
+I point out how they can make better use of our lesson time by having tuition ready when they walk in for their lessons.
+I usually say something like, "Let's get the business out of the way first so we can focus on the music."
+If a student takes 5 minutes to write a check or count cash, at least that time didn't eat into the next student's lesson.

-I know teachers who charge a flat rate, regardless of the number of lessons in the month.
-Some months, the students have 5 lessons and some months students have 3 lessons.
+I know teachers who charge a flat rate, regardless of the number of weeks of lessons in the month.
 This system makes it easy for teachers and students to plan their finances each month.
-It also makes it easier for teachers to take vacations or a sick day when necessary.
-If you adopt this policy, share your calendar with your students when they sign up, but also expect some students not to understand it and to feel cheated if they sign up on a 3 lesson month.
+It also makes it easier for teachers to take vacations because it's calculated into their monthly rate.
+If you adopt this policy, share your vacation calendar with your students before they sign up.

 I determine monthly tuition by the number of lessons in the month.
-Although I see the appeal in a flat rate monthly tuition, this method keeps my hourly rate consistent, which makes it easier for me to calculate tuition for single lessons and classes.
+This method keeps my hourly rate consistent, which makes it easier for me to calculate tuition for single lessons.

 When I need to miss a lesson, I give students as much notice as possible and I try to reschedule the lesson.
 If I cannot reschedule the lesson, I credit the student for the following month.

-Students miss lessons for many reasons, and sometimes, it’s completely out of the students’ control.
-Sometimes students can offer weeks of advanced notice and sometimes they just fail to show up at their lesson.
-I agree that it sounds so harsh to have students pay for their lesson, no matter what, but while it may not be the student’s fault for missing the lesson, it’s not the teacher’s fault either.
-Students book the teacher’s time, and if a lesson time cannot be used by another student and the teacher is already paying to rent the teaching space, I don’t see an option for teachers other than to charge for the lesson time.
+Students miss lessons for many reasons, and sometimes, it's completely out of the students' control.
+Sometimes students give me weeks of advanced notice and sometimes they just fail to show up at their lesson.
+I agree that it sounds so harsh to have students pay for their lesson, no matter what, but while it may not be the student's fault for missing the lesson, it's not the teacher's fault either.
+Students book the teacher's time, and if a lesson time cannot be used by another student and the teacher is already paying to rent the teaching space, I don't see an option for teachers other than to charge for the lesson time the student signed up to take.
 In order for good teachers to be able to make a living through teaching, this needs to be understood and respected.

-For many years, I have asked new students to fill out a questionnaire and sign a contract agreeing to my lesson policies before we meet.
+I ask new students to fill out a questionnaire and sign a contract agreeing to my lesson policies before I schedule them.
 The questionnaire helps me understand their current strengths and weaknesses and it helps me remember their goals.
 The person who is responsible for lesson payment signs the policy agreement, and this helps them understand that my teaching studio is a real business.

 The Contract My New Students Must Sign and Return: